erikpt/UniversalHealthAccessAct/Bill_Text.md

    1. Year 1: Establish HTF, MAC lottery, funding streams, co-pay infrastructure (e.g., IRS integration), AI fraud systems, and National Health Portal.
    2. Years 2-5: Phase out private insurance for essential services; integrate Medicare/Medicaid into HTF; phase in mental health (full parity by Year 4) and vision services.
    3. Recognition of Challenges: Account for technology-driven costs by allocating 10% of HTF for innovation grants to providers adopting efficient tech (e.g., telemedicine).
 Pilot co-pay systems and rural bonuses in Year 1.
    4. ERISA Sunset and Preemption: The Employee Retirement Income Security Act (ERISA) is sunset for health benefits effective Year 1; all employer-sponsored plans for essential services are preempted and transitioned to HTF contributions.
 Employers must redirect equivalent funds to payroll taxes.
+HSAs remain available post-sunset for supplemental use.

 (b) **Impact on Stakeholders.**
    1. Insurance companies lose profits from essential services but may pivot to supplemental plans.
    2. Providers gain stable reimbursements without billing hassles, with co-pay collection streamlined via electronic systems and rural incentives.
-   3. Patients benefit from no-cost or low-cost essential care, with freedom to choose providers and income-scaled affordability.
+   3. Patients benefit from no-cost or low-cost essential care, with freedom to choose providers and income-scaled affordability, including continued HSA flexibility for extras.

 (c) **Annual Reporting and Evaluation.**
    1. HHS shall submit annual reports to Congress on outcomes: improvements in life expectancy, average wait times (target <30 days for non-emergent care), access equity metrics (e.g., rural vs. urban disparities), patient satisfaction rates, and cost savings compared to pre-Act baselines.